sarken/frontend-docs-test/front-end-user-guide.md

 ---
 layout: page
-title: Front End User Guide
+title: Our Front End
-nav_order: 3
+nav_order: 5
 ---
-# Front End User Guide
+# Our Front End
 {: .no_toc }

-{: .note }
-The content on this page is in need of review and may no longer be accurate.

 This is a detailed theoretical guide to the Archive interface, focusing on the stylesheets.
-We also have a practical step by step tutorial on [writing a skin](/basics/writing-a-skin/).
+We also have a practical step-by-step tutorial on [writing a skin](/basics/writing-a-skin/).

 <details markdown="block">
   <summary>